ktmeaton/NCBImeta/README.md

 python src/NCBImeta_Annotate.py --database example/my_organism_db.sqlite --annotfile example/my_organism_annot.txt --table BioSample
 ```

 Note that the first column of your annotation file MUST be a column that is unique to each record.
 An Accession number or ID is highly recommended.
-The column headers in your annotation file must also match exactly the names of your columsn in the database.
+The column headers in your annotation file must also exactly match the names of your columns in the database.

 ### Export the database to tab-separated text files by table.
 ```